overturetool/overturetool.github.io/_netmeetings/Net-Meeting-95.md

 #### New GUI Support in Overture (part of the TEMPO project)

 A new framework for developing UIs for VDM models with DukeScript has been developed (see https://github.com/overturetool/tempo-ui).
+A proof of concept demo video is available at https://dl.dropboxusercontent.com/u/1587375/uidemo.avi

 Two student workers will use this framework to develop a UI for a Traffic Management System model, developed as part of the Tempo project.